paradisec-archive/PARADISEC_workflows/02_getting-started.md

 Click on the link in your email to confirm.

 Congratulations, you are now a PARADISEC user!
 It is recommended that you browse the collections held in PARADISEC so that you can investigate the different ways collections can be organised.
-Below are a some examples:
+Below are some examples:
 * ***PhD thesis:*** [OE1](https://dx.doi.org/10.4225/72/58949afab6af0){:target="_blank"} is a collection of narratives and wordlists that the depositor used in writing their PhD thesis.
-This includes the segmented audio files that are linked to the exemplar utterances within the thesis.
+This includes segmented audio files that are linked to the exemplar utterances within the thesis.
-* ***Field methods course:*** The [MEU1](https://dx.doi.org/10.26278/5e00d67b8be35){:target="_blank"} collection holds all recordings generated during a field methods course.
+* ***Field methods course:*** The [MEU1](https://dx.doi.org/10.26278/5e00d67b8be35){:target="_blank"} collection holds all recordings generated during a Linguistics field methods course.
 Note how the different type of events (classroom recordings vs breakout sessions) are kept together by the nature of the item names.
 * ***Separate collections for each language/dialect/variety:*** Explore two of this depositor's 27 collections, [SDM42](https://catalog.paradisec.org.au/collections/SDM42){:target="_blank"} and [SDM45](http://catalog.paradisec.org.au/collections/SDM45){:target="_blank"}.
 Each of these collections feature one language variety.
 There is no limit as to how many collections you can create.
-* ***Many languages in one collection:*** In the [DD1](https://dx.doi.org/10.4225/72/56E8248563EE0){:target="_blank"} collection, the depositor has included recordings of over 25 languages, collected since 2010.
+* ***Many languages in one collection:*** In the [DD1](https://dx.doi.org/10.4225/72/56E8248563EE0){:target="_blank"} collection, the depositor has included recordings of over 25 languages within the one collection.
 This collection is still growing!

 ### STEP 2: Contact PARADISEC to help you create a new collection

 Only PARADISEC administrators can create a collection in the catalog.
-When you are ready for us to create a collection, contact the PARADISEC administration at [admin@paradisec.org.au](mail.to:admin@paradisec.org.au){:target="_blank"} or the [CoEDL Data Manager](mailto:julia.miller@anu.edu.au){:target="_blank"}.
-To begin with you will need to provide us with the following information:
+When you are ready for us to create a collection, contact the PARADISEC admin team at [admin@paradisec.org.au](mail.to:admin@paradisec.org.au){:target="_blank"} or the [CoEDL Data Manager](mailto:julia.miller@anu.edu.au){:target="_blank"}.

-* Collection ID
-* A brief title of your collection
-* A more detailed description of your collection
-* Funding body (if applicable) (e.g. ARC, ELDP, etc.)
-* Grant identifier (if applicable) (e.g. CoEDL = CE140100041 or Wellsprings = FL130100111)

 #### Preliminary exploration of your files